limikael/isoq/README.md

 The basic premise is to have one single application entry point that is run both on the server and the client.
 There exists a set of primitives as hooks so that data can flow seamlessly between the server and client.

+Isoq is a build tool, and the artifact that gets created comes in the form of a *middleware* to be loaded into a server framework.
+Currently, the [Hono](https://hono.dev/) framework is best supported, which makes it easy to deploy your app in an edge environment, such as [Cloudflare Workers](https://workers.cloudflare.com/).

 ## Getting started

 To get started, run `npx create-isoq <project name>` or `yarn create isoq <project name>` to create a starter-project.